1. Do I need to be nominated?

 - You’ll need to start by having clear pictures of your work.
 Take your pictures against a simple background with good lighting to help your work shine, this will help to remove any distractions like blurry focus or darkness.

 - Fill out the entry form and include your submission fee.
-The 2020 awards will open on Friday, May 1st and the form will be available on the website then.
+The 2020 awards will open in Augusut and the form will be available on the website then.
 We’ll send out reminders ahead of time, so put your name on the list and follow us @ibi_beautyawards.

 5. Is there a live competition/tradeshow to attend?

 No!
 You won’t have to pay for tickets, travel and accommodations to an event because The International Beauty Industry Awards are completed and judged entirely online using IBI’s innovative platform.
 There is an entry fee of $75 per entry.
 Each entry is for one single look only and you can include up to three images of your one look.